-When you are in 'Game' mode, the flicker frequency is always 120Hz.
-If you enable LED Clear Motion in Game Motion Plus, it will change the flicker frequency to 60Hz and will make the image even crisper.
+When you're in 'Game' mode, the flicker frequency is always 120Hz.
+If you enable LED Clear Motion in Game Motion Plus, it'll change the flicker frequency to 60Hz and will make the image even crisper.

 See here for more information regarding the settings that control the Q80R's motion interpolation feature.